amdfanboi/thm_writeups/revil_corp/README.md

 ## Q13 : The user downloaded a decryptor hoping to decrypt all the files, but he failed.
 Provide the MD5 hash of the decryptor file.

-If you're still on the Desktop, you should notice the file named d.e.c.r.yp.tor.exe.
+If you're still on the Desktop, then you've probably also noticed the file named d.e.c.r.yp.tor.exe.

-In this case, just scroll until you'll notice the MD5 hash.
+In this case, just scroll until you'll notice the MD5 hash of the file.

 ![filesystem6](https://github.com/user-attachments/assets/463a2636-b5b9-4226-9c51-a031b3edc5c1)